spatialillusions/milsymbol/docs/README.md

 ### getOptions(_includeStyle_)

-Get the options that is set on the symbol.
-If includeStyle is set to `false` style information will not be included in the returned options, if it is set to `true` or left out style information will be included in the returned options.
+Get the options that are set on the symbol.
+If includeStyle is set to `false` style information will not be included in the returned options if it is set to `true` or left out style information will be included in the returned options.

 **Returns**